Abuse in sport

 Andy bravely decided to waive his anonymity to raise awareness of the problem of sexual abuse in sport and to draw attention to the terrible crimes committed by Crewe Alexandra youth coach and serial paedophile Barry Bennell, who was sentenced to nine years in prison in 1998 after admitting sexual offences against six boys.
 Since Andy came forward other footballers have joined him by speaking about their experiences of being abused as young players, including former England and Liverpool star Paul Stewart.

-There is a sense that as with Savile this might be the tip of an iceberg and we are standing by for more extensive revelations of the prevalence of abuse within football and the wider sporting world.
+There is a sense that as with Savile, this might be the tip of an iceberg and that abuse in sport is far more prevalent than originally thought.